Lady Anne Ward

 The Royal blood from her maternal grandparents gave Lady Anne the hauteur and confidence to do as she pleased.
 Her grandfather, the Earl of Clarendon was the nephew of the Duchess of York, wife of James II, and a first cousin of Queen Anne.
 Queen Anne was her mother Theodosia’s Godmother, and as such Theodosia was allowed to marry in Westminster Abbey.
 This was something Lady Ann was keen to highlight in her choice of architecture at Castle Ward, even copying the plasterwork from the Henry VII Chapel and recreating it in the Morning Room as a reminder of her royal connections.

-This perceived ‘family madness’ or what Lady Moira described as ‘an hereditary malady’ would continue to cascade to Lady Anne who was accused of having ‘a shade of derangement in her intellects’, also to her brother Lord Darnley who was convinced he was a teapot and was reluctant to engage in sexual activity lest ‘his spout would come off in the night’; and then to her son Nicholas who was declared 'a lunatic’ in 1785, albeit the reason is not fully understood.
+Elizabeth Hastings, Countess of Moira who knew the family decribed them as having 'an hereditary malady'.
+Members were noted as experiencing varied mental health issues.
+Lady Anne was accused of having ‘a shade of derangement in her intellects’.
+Her brother, Lord Darnley, was convinced he was a teapot and was reluctant to engage in sexual activity lest ‘his spout would come off in the night’; Lady Anne's son Nicholas was declared 'a lunatic’ in 1785 but details about this are scant.

 ‘This Day twelvemonth was the Day I first stay’d with you, the night of which you may remember pass’d very oddly.
 I cannot forget how I pity’d you and how by that soft road you led me on to love you… that first Sunday at Bray, when you were dressing and I lay down on your Bed – ‘twas then I took first a notion to you’.